Continuing Education Program Approval

 - What is the difference between the laws and rules and state-required laws and rules update categories?

-The state-required laws and rules update is based on legislation passed every two years and is a specific CE requirement for TDLR certification renewal.
-The laws and rules category encompasses all laws and rules applicable to property tax professionals and may be applied to the number of general CE's required for TDLR certification renewal.
+The state-required laws and rules update is based on legislation passed every two years; is a specific requirement for TDLR certification renewal; and has specific CE approval requirements.
+The laws and rules category encompasses programs on all laws and rules applicable to property tax professionals and may be applied to the number of general CE's required for TDLR certification renewal.

-- What do you mean when you ask for program materials?
+- What do you mean when you ask for appropriate documentation?

 They are a timed agenda and a description of each topic for which you are requesting CE credit.